Posting Date: August 1, 2021

 Applicants are expected to have a doctoral degree in bioengineering, biomedical engineering, or a closely related discipline.
 The ideal candidate will have a strong track record of scholarly productivity and external research support, as well as excellent investigative, communication, and leadership skills.
 The candidate is expected to maintain their outstanding research and develop teaching and training programs at both the graduate and undergraduate levels.

 To initiate the application process, please go to https://jobs.rutgers.edu/postings/137463.
 Rutgers and the Department of Biomedical Engineering are committed to promoting and maintaining a diverse and inclusive culture and expect the faculty to actively contribute to this mission.
 As such, in addition to a letter of application, extended curriculum vitae, research plan, and teaching portfolio, candidates should include a statement describing how they have promoted diversity, equity, and inclusion in their previous positions.
-All applications received by October 1, 2021 will receive full consideration.
+All complete applications must be submitted on or before January 1, 2022.

 Rutgers, The State University of New Jersey is an EEO/AA employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity or expression, national origin, disability, protected veteran status, or any other classification protected by law.
 US Armed Force Veterans, minorities, and women are encouraged to apply.